Sustainability

 Every animal is hand-made and therefore has its own unique colors, patterns and facial expression.
 We’re co-creating the animals with amazing partners who share our vision on ethics, equality and sustainability.
 You can read more on this on our ‘partners’ page.

-All Karel & Co animals are made out of typical Indian Ikat fabric, linen and a cotton filling.
-We work with as many left-over materials as possible.
+All Karel & Co animals are made out of typical Indian Ikat fabric, linen, and a cotton filling.
+We work with as many leftover materials as possible.
 The Ikat used in the animals is leftover fabric from clothing productions.
-This means you could potentially come across a dress or a jacket which matches your cuddly friend.
+This means you could potentially come across a dress or a jacket that matches your cuddly friend.

 We hope a Karel is a timeless gift that a little - or not so little - one enjoys for a lifetime.
 We put a lot of time and effort into the creation of the animals, in order for them to last for a long time.
 Furthermore, we do not work with small orders, seasonal collections, or sales.
 This is because we believe there is a fair price for all the work and love that has been put into the creation of one animal.
 Additionally, we think that it is important not to stimulate overconsumption.
-The little profit that we make with Karel & Co is used to invest in the development of future collections and pay artisans, such as photographers, we are working with
+The little profit that we make with Karel & Co is used to invest in the development of future collections and pay artisans, such as photographers, we are working with.
+At the moment Karel & Co runs solely on voluntary basis by Jen and Lou (and lots of family, friends and members of our little community helping out when we need a hand).

 Although Karel & Co has come into being to bring joy and do good, we’re not perfect.
 There are still quite some sustainability areas we would like to further improve.
 At the moment, Karel and his friends are still being flown from India to the Netherlands by plane.
 This is the case because our partner does not ship by boat yet.
 Obviously, we would love to ship our animals by boat instead of by plane and decrease our carbon emissions as much as possible.
 Something we’re working on!
-Furthermore, we cannot trace the exact production chain of the cotton filling yet.
-We’re trying to find an Indian partner that can provide cotton to make sure this contributes to the well-being of people and the planet as well.
-In the future, we hope to publish an impact report in order to share more on this topic.
+Furthermore - as mentioned - we cannot trace the exact production chain of the filling yet.
+We’re trying to find an Indian partner that can provide recycled filling to make sure this contributes to the well-being of people and the planet as well.
+In the future, we hope to publish an impact report in order to share more on the above mentioned topics.